 Earlier this week, the FDA announced that it is alerting women about the risks associated with the use of tests being marketed as ovarian cancer screening tests.
 The Agency stated that it is especially concerned about delaying effective preventive treatments for women who show no symptoms, but who are still at increased risk for developing ovarian cancer.

-Vermillion is pleased that the FDA recognizes that there is no FDA approved screening for ovarian cancer.
+Vermillion is pleased that the FDA recognizes that there is no FDA cleared screening for ovarian cancer.
 The FDA communication also stated “Using unproven ovarian cancer screening tests also may be harmful for women with increased risk for developing ovarian cancer.”
 There were other concerns, specifically to technology such as the ROCA Ca125 test, outlined in the FDA statement:

 “Some women may receive test results that suggest ovarian cancer even though no cancer is present (a false-positive).
 These women may undergo additional medical tests and/or unnecessary surgery, and may experience complications related to both.
 Or, test results may not show ovarian cancer even though cancer is present (a false-negative), which may lead women to delay or not seek surgery or other treatments for ovarian cancer.”

-ASPiRA Labs welcomes comments on this position statement and other women’s health issues.
-Please contact the company at [email protected].
+ASPiRA LABs welcomes comments on this position statement and other women’s health issues.
+Please contact the company at [email protected]

 About OVA1® and Overa™

 - OVA1 is a proprietary FDA-cleared blood test designed to help physicians assess the risk of ovarian cancer prior to surgery, facilitating more effective referral of high risk patients to a specialist (gynecologic oncologist) for surgical treatment.

 - The OvaCalc® proprietary algorithm combines five biomarker results into a single numerical “risk score” that stratifies patients into “higher risk” and “lower risk” when combined with clinical assessment.